 Yes, download any recording by accessing History & Recordings from your Meeting Wall.

 There is a maximum storage space of 1GB per account.
-However, you can add more storage by going to AppStore on the Account Info page.
+However, you can add more storage by going to Premium Features on your Account Info page.

-Currently, there are no editing capabilities.
+Currently, we do not offer editing capabilities.
 However, we recommend using the editing program Audacity.

 Yes.
 You can either copy the link found under the History & Recordings tab or download the file and email it.